FAQ

 Can I import my library from another site?

 Not yet.
 Every platform stores data differently, so creating a bridge with other formats and databases (Backloggd, HowLongToBeat, IsThereAnyDeal, etc.) requires custom work.
-If there's a specific site you'd like GamesGraph to support, drop a comment so I can prioritize them after I've finished developing other features!
+If there's a specific site you'd like GamesGraph to support, drop a comment so we can prioritize it once we've finished developing other features!

 Can you track Steam achievements?